ethanshea-ms/live-video-analytics/utilities/video-analysis/jupyter/yolov3-ngpu-onnx/readme.md

 The following sections will explain how to build a Docker image of an inference server that uses AI logic (i.e., YoloV3 for object detection) on a GPU accelerated VM.
 1. Create a [YoloV3 inference engine](yg1_create_inference_engine.ipynb).
 The inference engine wrapper will retrieve image data, analyze it, and return the analysis as output.
 2. Create a [local Docker image](yg2_create_local_container_image.ipynb) to containerize the ML solution.
 The ML solution consists of a web application and an inference server.
-3. You may want to [test the Docker image locally](yg3_local_test.ipynb) before uploading the Docker image to a container registry, to ensure that it runs as expected.
+3. Optional: You may want to test the Docker image locally before uploading the Docker image to a container registry, to ensure that it runs as expected.
+To do this, you must meet the following requirements.
+(If you do not meet all of the requirements, you can skip this.)
+   * Your development PC has the same GPU as your IoT Edge device
+   * Your development PC has the same GPU drivers installed as your IoT Edge device
+   * Your development PC has the same NVidia Docker toolkit installed as your IoT Edge device

+    If you are unsure how to install the latter two requirements, you can review the [GPU installation process](../06_install_iotedge_runtime_gpu.md).
+After you have everything set up, you can [test locally](yg3_local_test.ipynb).

 ## Deploy Your Docker Image
 The image below summarizes the deployment scheme of LVA.
 As the image indicates, LVA can utilize containers hosted on the Internet, on a local network, or even on a local machine.